"graze on" or "graze in"?

 Villagers bring their cows to graze outside the classrooms.

-In 2% of cases "graze up" is used
+In 2% of cases graze over is used

 Modifying riverbanks and livestock grazing up to the edge of streams wrecks the habitat, and leaves the vulnerable wee whitebait eggs out to dry.